TracerBench/tracerbench/packages/cli/README.md

 ## `tracerbench create-archive`

-Creates an automated archive file from a URL.
+Creates an automated HAR file from a URL.

 ```
 USAGE